csurgay/ansible-training/exercises/06_Playbooks/README.md

-# Exercise 6.
+# Section 6.
 Playbooks

-### In this exercise the following subjects will be covered:
+### In this section the following subjects will be covered:

 1. Playbooks Introduction
 1. YAML format